 The baby is about to sleep and it is time to feed.
-Waking up the baby for feed might end up with a lot of colic and fuss.
+Waking up the baby for a feed might end up in colic and fussiness.
 At such times, it is recommended that you quietly sneak up next to the baby and feed in the reclining position.

 Caring for a new-born can be exhausting.
-Momma is already exhausted with birthing and her body needs rest.
+The mom is already exhausted with birthing, and her body needs rest.
 Sitting up to feed again and again can add to tiredness.
 Sleeping and feeding allow her to continue nursing and resting at the same time.

 - Place your baby on the back in the middle of the bed or on a mat spread on the floor.

-- Prep the bed with few extra pillows near the bedrest and side rails.
-Ensure there are no bedsheets or loose covers near the baby to avoid accidental strangulations in case the baby rolls over.
+- Prep the bed with a few extra pillows near the bedrest and side rails.
+Ensure there are no bedsheets or loose covers near the baby to avoid accidental choking in case the baby rolls over.

 - Lie down next to the baby in a comfortable position with a pillow under your head for the support.